 2.?
 Aussie borrowers are likely to see their credit scores increase or decrease in the coming weeks and months, as new data about how many credit accounts they have open and how much the combined credit limits they have is factored into their scores for the first time.

 3.?
 Industry research suggests the changes will affect about 40% of applications in terms of approval, interest rate and lending limit.

 4.?
 Overall approval rates from banks are tipped to increase by 10-15% with research showing the share of bad loans could fall by as much as 45% when positive data is included in lending decisions.

 What should borrowers do?

-3. Limit your applications.
-Every time you apply for credit, be it a card or a loan, it shows up on your credit report and knocks a few points off your score.
+3.?
+Limit your applications.
+Every time you apply for credit, be it a card or a loan, it shows up on your credit report and knocks a few points off your credit score.?